-For $h_b$ mesons, we establish the same by writing $\gamma_5$ in front of projectors $P_i$ in Eq. (\ref{proj}), which are used to define two different Lorentz scalars $\Gamma_1(Q,q)$ and $\Gamma_5(Q,q)$in our approximation.
-In order to avoid notational cluttering we use the same name for components of vector and axial vector mesons.
+For the $h_b$ mesons, we achieve the same by placing $\gamma_5$ in front of projectors $P_i$, which are used to define two different Lorentz scalars $\Gamma_1(Q,q)$ and $\Gamma_5(Q,q)$in our approximation.
+In order to avoid notational cluttering we use the same name for the components of vector and axial vector mesons.

-After the projection, we integrate over the 3d space angles analyticaly in the rest frame of the meson, where $Q=(M,0)$.
-To integrate BSE numerically, we work in the complex momentum Euclidean space, where the relative momentum of the quark-antiquark pair is identified with integration momentum $q=(q_0,\vec{q})\rightarrow (iq_4,\vec{q})$, while the total momentum remains "unrotated" due to the requirement: $Q^2=M^2>0$.
-This quite standard procedure requires knowledge of the quark propagator for complex argument \be q_{\pm}^2=-q^2_E\pm i q_4 M+\frac{M^2}{4} , \ee for which purpose representation (\ref{srq}) turns to be particularly useful.
+After the projection, we analytically integrate over the 3d space angles in the rest frame of the meson, where $Q=(M,0)$.
+To numerically integrate the BSE, we work in the complex momentum Euclidean space, where the relative momentum of the quark-antiquark pair is identified with integration momentum $q=(q_0,\vec{q})\rightarrow (iq_4,\vec{q})$, while the total momentum remains "unrotated" due to the requirement: $Q^2=M^2>0$.
+This quite standard procedure requires knowledge of the quark propagator for complex arguments. \be q_{\pm}^2=-q^2_E\pm i q_4 M+\frac{M^2}{4} \ee for which purpose representation (\ref{srq}) turns to be particularly useful.